stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

   At midnight the strokes of a distant clock filtered through the darkness, and Jones felt cheered by the message from a still-surviving outside world.
 The vaulted museum chamber was like a tomb--ghastly in its utter solitude.
 Even a mouse would be cheering company;
-yet Rogers had once boasted that--for  "certain reasons ", as he said--no mice or even insects ever came near the place.
+yet Rogers had once boasted that--for  "certain reasons", as he said--no mice or even insects ever came near the place.
 That was very curious, yet it seemed to be true.
 The deadness and silence were virtually complete.
 If only something would make a sound!
 He shuffled his feet, and the echoes came spectrally out of the absolute stillness.
 He coughed, but there